-- Self-Assessment - Headache Disorders (8.0 AMA PRA Category 1 CreditsTM)
+- Self-Assessment - Movement Disorders (8.0 AMA PRA Category 1 Credit(s)TM)

-- Self-Assessment - Neuromuscular Disorders (8.0 AMA PRA Category 1 CreditsTM)
+- Self-Assessment – Multiple Sclerosis (8.0 AMA PRA Category 1 Credit(s)TM)

-- PIP on Cognitive Disorders (Requires pre and post work (20.0 AMA PRA Category 1 CreditsTM)
+- PIP on Movement Disorders (Requires pre and post work (20.0 AMA PRA Category 1 Credit(s)TM)

 Statement of Educational Need